Dr. Fritz Boettner is a specialist in joint-preserving arthroscopic surgery and minimally invasive total joint replacements of the knee and hip.

 Leslie’s Email: firstname.lastname@example.org

-Danielle Perkins is a Physician Assistant and joined the practice in February 2009.
+Michelle Sabsels Lyons is a Physician Assistant.
+She joined my practice in 2012.
 While I am directly involved in any aspect of your care she has greatly helped me free up time for my patients.
 She serves as an extension of my care.
 She will be the first person you meet when coming to your appointment in the office and will be with you by helping me during your pre-operative evaluations, by assisting me in surgery, and by rounding with me in the hospital and providing post-operative care.
-Danielle worked at Hospital for Special Surgery before she started with me and has extensive knowledge on all aspects of surgical and nonsurgical care and can answer many of your questions when I am not immediately available.
+Michelle has extensive knowledge on all aspects of surgical and nonsurgical care and can answer many of your questions when I am not immediately available.